 The analog input incorporates circuitry that reduces the nonlinear charge kickback seen from a typical switched capacitor SAR input.
-This reduction in kickback, combined with a longer acquisition phase allows the use of lower bandwidth and lower power amplifiers as drivers.
-This combination has the additional benefit of allowing a larger resistor value in the input RC filter and a corresponding smaller capacitor, which results in a smaller RC load for the amplifier, improving stability and power dissipation.
+This reduction in kickback, combined with a longer acquisition phase, means reduced settling requirements on the driving amplifier.
+This combination allows the use of lower bandwidth and lower power amplifiers as drivers.
+It has the additional benefit of allowing a larger resistor value in the input RC filter and a corresponding smaller capacitor, which results in a smaller RC load for the amplifier, improving stability and power dissipation.

 High-Z mode can be enabled via the SPI interface by programming a register bit (see Table 12).
 When high-Z mode is enabled, the ADC input has a low input charging current at low input signal frequencies as well as improved distortion over a wide frequency range up to 100 kHz.
-For frequencies greater than 100 kHz and multiplexing functionality, disable high-Z mode.
+For frequencies greater than 100 kHz and multiplexing, disable high-Z mode.